lixiaochun/element-manager/doc/element_manager_automate_installation_manual.md

 **&lt;Execution Host: Ansible&gt;**

 Before Installation, place the rpm files in Ansible installation destination server.
+The placement targets are the files under the Anslbile folder described in \"1.5 Configuration of the Included Accessories \".<br>
 (Locations: /root/setup/em/installer/ansible)

 Execute the following command to install Ansible.